 Reciprocal Enforcement of Maintenance Orders (REMO)

-When the owing party refusing to pay maintenance is a home owner, the resident parent can apply a ‘charge’ to the property which ensures that upon the sale of the property, maintenance arrears will be paid.
+If your ex-partner is a home owner, you can apply a ‘charge’ to the property which ensures that upon the sale of the property, maintenance arrears will be paid.
 An application can be made through the court for an early sale of the property once the charge has been obtained.

-In the instance that the absent parent is employed, the courts and CSA can approach the employer so an amount can be deducted from their salary to meet maintenance payments.
+If your ex is employed, the courts and CMS can approach their employer so an amount can be deducted from their salary to meet maintenance payments.

-Similar to attachment of earnings, when another third party owes money to the non-resident parent or is holding money on this person’s behalf, the court can order that some or all of that money is recovered to the parent due the maintenance payments.
+When a third party owes money to your former partner or is holding money on their behalf, the court can order that some or all of that money is recovered and given to you to cover unpaid maintenance payments.

-In the instance that the party in breach of a maintenance order is concealing available finances, a court order can be obtained to get affected bank accounts frozen, and ability to move money out of the country is seized so the court can act accordingly and decide how the assets should be divided.
+If your ex is concealing available finances, a court order can be obtained to get affected bank accounts frozen.
+The ability to move money out of the country is thus stopped so the court can decide how the assets should be divided.